 As a liberal arts student, you work across a range of subjects, which prepares you to take advantage of a variety of career opportunities.
 Your degree is about adaptation and innovation and these skills are highly valued in every job sector.

-All the modules you have studied and the experiences you have gained from your degree enables you to use describe your interdisciplinary approach in application forms and interviews.
+The modules you have studied and the experiences you have gained from your degree will allow you to describe your interdisciplinary approach in application forms and interviews.

 What skills will I gain during my degree?

 The skills gained from studying liberal arts are transferable to a wide range of areas, which means that graduates can, and do, enter a diverse range of roles and sectors.

 - Planning for opportunities and challenges

 - Communicating to selected audiences through projects, presentations and other channels

 - Lifelong learning skills